octopus-network/octopus-appchain-registry/README.md

 The `voting score` of all appchains with state `inQueue` will be reduced by value of `vote_result_reduction_percent`.

+If the `voting score` of an appchain goes to negative number, the state of the appchain will be set to `dead`.

 Generate log: `Appchain <appchain_id> goes staging at <account>.`

 > This action should be performed when the period of appchain selection for `staging` ends.